offen/analyticstxt/draft-offen-analyticstxt.md

 The value MUST be one of the following:

-- anonymous (each event is anonymous)
+#### anonymous

+Each event that is collected is anonymous.
+There is now way to connect two pageviews or similar.

+#### session

-- session (a user can be identified throughout a single browser session, session is defined as per browser session)
+A user can be reidentified throughout a single browser session.

+#### user

-- user (a user can be identified across multiple sessions)
+A user can be identified across multiple browser sessions.

 Example: